How To Submit Your Writing To—And Get It Published In—Literary Journals

 Jonathan DeLuna has been developing his style for the past 12 years inspired by west coast artists.
 He works on large-scale murals and small panels, and has become known for his unique calligraphic style.
 DeLuna’s work has been featured in the Inclusion in Art exhibition at Art Hall (December 2018 to March 2019) and in Oklahoma Contemporary’s Dia de los Muertos exhibition during their Celebration of Latino Culture (2018).
 His work is part of several private collections.
 In addition to his artwork, Jonathan is inspired by his role as a father.
 His 3-year-old daughter is already painting, and carrying the family skills on to the next generation.

-Invisible No More, 2019 (detail) by J. NiCole Hatfield, for Making Space: Summer Mural Series Part II.
-Photography by Brandon Seekins
+A photo of the mural Invisible No More (2019) by J. NiCole Hatfield (emerging artist), for Oklahoma Contemporary’s Making Space: Summer Mural Series, Part II.
+Photo by Brandon Seekins

 Hatfield’s mural raises awareness for Missing and Murdered Indigenous Women (#MMIW), a movement to bring an end to violence against Indigenous women.
 Dancer, Kayla Marie (Kiowa/Comanche/Omaha), is painted in Hatfield’s signature colorful, expressionistic style.
 Four figures standing in a sun represent the four directions.
 A red handprint over the mouth has become a symbol of #MMIW, and handprints on the dresses are from an interactive painting session with the Oklahoma Contemporary Teen Council.